 If you would like to know more about the role of the Local Governing Body you can do so here.
 If you would like to join the Governing Body please get in touch via the email above.

 Being a governor is an exciting, enlightening, challenging and very rewarding role.
 One thing we all appreciate is that our school is a very special place.
 We firmly believe that Shalford Infant & Nursery School provides a wonderful experience for your children to begin their educational journey.

 Chair of Governors

 In our own words…….

-This is my third term of office as a governor.
 I began as a parent governor in my first term, and continue as a community governor in my subsequent terms.
 When we moved to Shalford in 2006 the school played an important part to my family’s introduction and welcome into the community.
 Being on the governing body allows me to make a small but enjoyable contribution to the life of the community.
-Some of the challenges faced by the governing body allow me to use my professional skills in the work of the governing body; however, overall I get more out of the experience of working on the governing body, in what I learn and the enjoyment I get from being part of the school life, than I put in.
+Some challenges faced by the governing body allow me to use my professional skills in the work of the governing body; however, overall I get more out of the experience of working on the governing body, in what I learn and the enjoyment I get from being part of the school life, than I put in.

 Sarah Hardcastle: Chair of Governors, Community Governor

 I became involved with the Governing Body in 2015 and continue to be excited by the work here to provide the very best outcomes for your children.
 I have three teenage daughters, so spending time at the Infant school is a lovely change!
 I've spent the majority of my career at the BBC in journalism and radio production.